Peacock-Farrell eyeing Davis' record

 'I'm on a positive ride at the moment'

-English-born Peacock-Farrell, on loan at Wednesday from Burnley, has largely been Northern Ireland's first-choice keeper since making his international debut against Panama in a friendly in May 2018.
+English-born Peacock-Farrell, on loan at Wednesday from Burnley, has largely been Northern Ireland's first-choice keeper since making his debut against Panama in a friendly in May 2018.

-His popularity amongst the Northern Ireland supporters had been growing steadily but his stock rose significantly after crucial penalty saves - away to Lithuania and at home to Switzerland - in September's World Cup qualifier double-header.
+His popularity among Northern Ireland supporters had been growing steadily but his stock rose significantly after crucial penalty saves - away to Lithuania and at home to Switzerland - in September's World Cup qualifier double-header.

 The roar that greeted his spot-kick save in front of The Kop at Windsor Park in the 0-0 draw against the Swiss - on the night fans returned to the Belfast venue in large numbers for the first time since the Covid-19 outbreak - was a stand-out moment of the current campaign.